rails-api/active_model_serializers/docs/general/adapters.md

 AMS does this through two components: **serializers** and **adapters**.
 Serializers describe _which_ attributes and relationships should be serialized.
 Adapters describe _how_ attributes and relationships should be serialized.
-You can use one of the built-in adapters (```FlattenJSON``` is the default one) or create one by yourself, but you won't need to implement an adapter unless you wish to use a new format or media type with AMS.
+You can use one of the built-in adapters (```Attributes``` is the default one) or create one by yourself, but you won't need to implement an adapter unless you wish to use a new format or media type with AMS.

 ## Built in Adapters

-### FlattenJSON - Default
+### Attributes - Default

 It's the default adapter, it generates a json response without a root key.
 Doesn't follow any specifc convention.